Global Ready Meals Market Research Report 2021

-Euromonitor International’s Ready Meals in Canada report offers a comprehensive guide to the size and shape of the market at a national level.
-It provides the latest retail sales data 2015-2019, allowing you to identify the sectors driving growth.
+Euromonitor International’s Ready Meals in Venezuela report offers a comprehensive guide to the size and shape of the market at a national level.
+It provides the latest retail sales data 2013-2017, allowing you to identify the sectors driving growth.
 It identifies the leading companies, the leading brands and offers strategic analysis of key factors influencing the market – be they new product developments, distribution or pricing issues.
-Forecasts to 2024 illustrate how the market is set to change.
+Forecasts to 2022 illustrate how the market is set to change.

 Product coverage: Chilled Lunch Kits, Chilled Pizza, Chilled Ready Meals, Dinner Mixes, Dried Ready Meals, Frozen Pizza, Frozen Ready Meals, Prepared Salads, Shelf Stable Ready Meals.